ManimCommunity/manim/docs/source/contributing/testing.rst

 ``manim/mobject/geometry.py``, add the CircleTest to ``test/test_geometry.py``.

-The name of the module is indicated by the variable __module_test__, that **must** be decalared in any graphical test file.
+The name of the module is indicated by the variable __module_test__, that **must** be declared in any graphical test file.
 The module name is used to store the graphical control data.

 .. important::
     You will need to use the ``frames_comparison`` decorator to create a test.
 The test function **must** accept a